 Good Shepherd Community Care and Rehabilitation is a small non-profit facility located in Lockwood, Missouri.
-With an overall grade of A, this is undoubtedly a superb facility.
-We were impressed enough to rank this nursing home as one of the 50 best facilities in Missouri.
-The best part of this facility's strong report card was its long-term care rating.
-Long-term care grades are discussed in the next section
+With an overall grade of A-, this is undoubtedly a very impressive facility.
+In fact, we ranked this nursing home in the top third of all nursing homes in the nation.
+This place's strong profile was highlighted by its long-term care grade, which is addressed in the next paragraph.

 Good Shepherd Community Care and Rehabilitation

 - Memory Care

 Updated Nov 1, 2023 by Nick Reese

 Get pricing and details on Lockwood senior living options.Get Pricing